quickapps/docs/eng/developers/blocks.md

 We recommend you to read the API for more information about `createBlock()`

-Adding Custom Options To Widget Blocks
+Adding custom options to Widget Blocks
 --------------------------------------

 Now you may want to add a span of special options related to your block, this options may affect the way block content is rendered or